Axway/open-banking-docs/content/en/docs/Release-Notes/403_openbanking_relnotes.md

 ## Authorization Server update

-* The authorization server now supports **external custom login page redirection**.
+* The Authorization Server now supports **external custom login page redirection**.
-  This allows you to set up the authorization server to redirect customers to data provider's custom login page.
+  This allows you to set up the Authorization Server to redirect customers to data provider's custom login page.
 This feature is particularly useful when there is no OIDC/SAML compatible Identity Provider available to connect with.